Who are Schools of Hope tutors?

 What do Schools of Hope tutors do?

-- Schools of Hope tutors are assigned to work one-on-one or one-on-two with students who are in need of additional help in achieving academic success.
+Schools of Hope tutors are assigned to work one-on-one or one-on-two with students who are in need of additional help in achieving academic success.
 Tutors work with students on reading and literacy activities.
-See our Tutor Job Description for more details about tutoring with Schools of Hope.
+See our Elementary-Volunteer-Tutor-Job-Description for more details about tutoring with Schools of Hope.

 Where do Schools of Hope tutors volunteer?